unraid/docs/docs/connect/help.md

 ## **Server Deep Linking**

-Deep linking allows you to manage relevant sections of the Unraid webgui in one click.
-Click any of the circled link buttons to take you right to the relevant page in the Unraid webgui:
+Deep linking allows you to manage relevant sections of the Unraid WebGUI in one click.
+Click any of the circled link buttons to take you right to the relevant page in the Unraid WebGUI:
 ![](./assets/Deep-linking.png)

 ## **Customizable Dashboard, Server Banner Image and Themes**